tony-waters/tony-waters.github.io/_posts/2025-02-01-three-ways-with-jpa-one-to-one.md

 we can view Customer and Profile as existing in a parent–child relationship.
 In this design the Customer acts as the parent (or aggregate root) and Profile is a dependent child.
-The lifecycle of Profile is therefore controlled by Customer.
+The lifecycle of Profile is tied to Customer.

 In object-oriented terms it is natural for lifecycle operations to be initiated through the parent entity: